chelixuan/ros_detection_framework/README.md

-# YOLOv5 ROS
+# ROS framework for object detection
-This is a ROS interface for using YOLOv5 for real time object detection on a ROS image topic.
-It supports inference on multiple deep learning frameworks used in the [official YOLOv5 repository](https://github.com/ultralytics/yolov5).

-This Repository is forked from [mats-robotics/yolov5_ros](https://github.com/mats-robotics/yolov5_ros).
+This is a ROS workspace demo for object detection.

 ## Installation